 Food is very important at Iron Horse Country.
 The motorbikes aren’t the only things we need to fuel up throughout the day, after all.
-And, we’ve come a long way over the last decade in what we offer to our campers and how we do meals.
+And, we’ve come a long way over the last decade and a half in what we offer to our campers and how we do meals.
 We know we’re scoring big whenever parents tell us that their child “raves” about the lunches or brags that they get to eat as much as they want all day long.

 We learned a long time ago how long a child could last on a dirt bike before he or she needed a break (20 minutes) and that the break needed to include not only hydration (a given in Texas) but also a healthy smackerel of something.
 Simply put, FOOD = SAFETY.